SatoriCyber/satori-cli/README.md

 ```

 ### DataGrip
 DataGrip can call the Satori CLI before opening a connection to a database to retrieve credentials and make them available to DataGrip automatically.
+If credentials are available and valid, Satori CLI will return them to DataGrip immediately.
+Otherwise, Satori CLI will invoke the login flow to authenticate the user and retrieve credentials from the data portal.

 To automate the process of obtaining credentials when using DataGrip follow these steps: